BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 Our [MuscleBIT.py](MuscleBIT.py) example (shown bellow) illustrates this operation mode.
 The streaming process is initiated by calling the [start](http://bitalino.com/pyAPI/#bitalino.BITalino.start) method, in which a sampling rate and set of channels to be acquired can be specified.

 Once the device starts streaming, it is fundamental that the program reads the samples sent by the device in a timely and continuous (or near-continuous) manner, otherwise it will stop streaming automatically.
-In our example, this is achieved by putting the [read](http://bitalino.com/pyAPI/#bitalino.BITalino.read) method inside a repetition structure.
+In our example, this is achieved by putting the call to the [read](http://bitalino.com/pyAPI/#bitalino.BITalino.read) method inside a repetition structure.

-This particular example computes the EMG signal envelope in real-time and turns the Buzzer (BUZ) actuator ON in case a certain threshold is exceeded.
+This particular example computes the EMG signal envelope in real-time and turns the Buzzer (BUZ) actuator on in case a certain threshold is exceeded.
 Pressing the BTN sensor for a few seconds will stop the program.

-A detailed version notebook of this script can be seen at [MuscleBIT_steps.ipynb](detailed/MuscleBIT_steps.ipynb).
+An annotated version notebook of this script can be seen at [MuscleBIT_steps.ipynb](detailed/MuscleBIT_steps.ipynb).

 **IMPORTANT NOTE:** This is a time-critical operation and BITalino has a small internal buffer to accumulate samples (roughly less than 2 seconds), reason for which if the time in-between calls to the `read` method is much higher than the rate at which the device is streaming data (e.g. due to the time taken by calculations) the internal buffer will fill and the device will stop streaming data.
-An crucial component in this process is the amount of samples acquired from the device at a time; for additional information please refer to: http://forum.bitalino.com/viewtopic.php?t=129#p227
+A crucial component in this process is the amount of samples acquired from the device at a time; for additional information please refer to: http://forum.bitalino.com/viewtopic.php?t=129#p227

 ```python
 import bitalino